 While diatomaceous earth is generally safe for humans and pets, it’s important to take precautions when using it.
 When handling DE, wear a protective mask to prevent inhalation of the fine powder.
 Additionally, avoid getting it in your eyes or on your skin, as it can be irritating.

-In conclusion, using diatomaceous earth is an effective and natural way to control pests on succulents.
+Using diatomaceous earth is an effective and natural way to control pests on succulents.
 Follow the guidelines outlined in this guide to ensure the best results and protect your plants from harmful pests.
 With regular use, DE can help keep your succulents healthy and thriving.